 ECS

 fakecloud implements Amazon Elastic Container Service (ECS) with full API coverage.
-60 operations, shipped across four batches.
+76 operations.

-Status: all four batches shipped — full API.
-Covers clusters, task definitions, real Fargate-style task execution, services with rolling deployments, task sets, container instances, capacity providers, attributes, task protection, ECS Exec, and the agent-side Submit* / DiscoverPollEndpoint surface.
+Status: full API.
+Covers clusters, task definitions, real Fargate-style task execution, services with rolling deployments + CODE_DEPLOY blue/green task sets, daemons, ExpressGatewayService, task sets, container instances, capacity providers, attributes, task protection, ECS Exec, placement constraints / strategies, awsvpc ENI binding, and the agent-side Submit* / DiscoverPollEndpoint surface.

 Supported today (full API)